UX Design Process: How To Create A User-Friendly Interface

 It turns out that Use Cases represent a set of technical requirements that are reflected in a set of interconnected sections, screens of the User Flow application.
 User Flow helps to understand the user's path and see whether all processes in the product have a logical conclusion; whether alternative scenarios for using the functionality by the user have been taken into account.
 For more information on User Stories, Use Cases and other artifacts, see our article on clarifying requirements.

 After developing the information architecture, we move on to designing prototypes for the future software product.

 From a process point of view, at Azoft, it goes something like this.
 An analyst comes to a designer with an understanding of the application as a whole: what sections, modules or blocks should be provided in the application, what screens they consist of and what cases the user needs to close on each screen.
-Then the designer, based on information about the industry, the client's business and his target audience, as well as the knowledge base on the project from the analyst, starts designing prototypes of screens in Figma Design.
+Then the designer, based on information about the industry, the client's business and his target audience, as well as the knowledge base on the project from the analyst, starts designing prototypes of screens.
+Figma Design is usually used as a prototyping tool.
 In the process of designing prototypes, the designer makes sure that the application interface helps to achieve the user's goal.

 Chances are, if the UX design has been done well, you won't even notice it.
 Looking at the interface, you will just intuitively understand where things are and what they do.
 You don’t need to dig deeper to understand how the application works.
 Of course, there are a number of exceptions to this unspoken rule, such as naturally complex systems or control panels.

 The example of a prototype for iFarm.

 As a result of UX design, focusing on your business goals and preferences, we will be able to make you a clickable prototype of your software product in Figma Design and a description of all screen prototypes.
 These two things will allow you to start developing a product that is user-friendly.